 The music-festival bot also saved the marketing team lots of time.
 They didn’t have to plaster nearby towns with posters, nor did they have to print, package, and mail individual tickets to anyone who bought one.

 Plus, the boost in attendees meant a better atmosphere for everyone.
 According to Manuel, the line to get in was long, and the parking lots and campsites were full and buzzing with activity and excitement.
 Thanks to their ticketing and referral chatbot, the Festival Open Air Berg-Birwinken team was able to provide a better experience for their festival-goers than ever before.

 Feel the music of a Messenger bot🎶

 Creating a bot to achieve incredible results has never been easier.
 Try Chatfuel for free today: no coding skills or special knowledge required!
-Learn the basics of bot-building in our free Udemy course, and join our Facebook community for support and advice from chatbot creators worldwide.
+Don't forget to join our Facebook community for support and advice from chatbot creators worldwide.
 Happy bot building!